Contractors Equipment Coverage

 Virtually all contractors equipment policies include a deductible that applies to each loss.
 The deductible may be a flat dollar amount or a percentage of the value of the damaged item.

 Contractors equipment is subject to theft.
-This is especially true of heavy equipment, which is often left at job sites until projects are completed.
+This is especially true of heavy machinery, which is often left at a job site for the duration of a project.
 Some insurers will waive all or a portion of the deductible following a theft loss if the stolen item is equipped with a GPS device or is registered with the National Equipment Register.

 Many contractors equipment policies include coverages or extensions not addressed above.
 Some of these are listed below.
 Each may be subject to special limits or restrictions.